SnehaKarthikeyan/problems/README.md

 # problemsgma
 Anu was given an assignment by her teacher.
 The teacher gave her a set of sentences and asked her to find the number of vowels and consonants in each sentence.
 Anu was confused about finding the number of vowels and consonants.
 Develop a coding to help her to sort out the assignment given to her by the teacher.
+Note:
+Ignore spaces in the sentence.

 Input Description:

 The first line consists of the number of sentences.
-The following n lines consist of the sentences
+The following n lines consist of the sentences.

 Output Description:

-Display the number of vowels and consonants appearing in each sentence in each line separated by a space
+Display the number of vowels and consonants appearing in each sentence in each line separated by a space.

 Hints:

-Using Iteration, traverse each string and find the number of vowels and consonants
+Using Iteration, traverse each string and find the number of vowels and consonants.
+Note: Ignore spaces in the sentence.

 Sample Input: